rakeshcusat/kafka-workshop/README.md

   ```
   /home/vagrant/workspace/kafka_2.10-0.8.2.1/bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic test --from-beginning
   ```
-  This application reads the messages from the begining and it also print the messages on the console as soon as soon it is available for consumption.
-This script doesn't commit the messages.
-That's means if you start the application again it will again consume the messages from begning.
+  This application reads messages from beginning and also prints messages on console as soon as soon it is available for consumption.
+This script doesn't commit messages.
+That means if you start the application again, it will again consume messages from begnning.
-8. Export zookeeper offsets
+8. Export Zookeeper offsets

   ```
   bin/kafka-run-class.sh kafka.tools.ExportZkOffsets  --zkconnect  <zookeeper-host>:<port> --output-file <output-file-name>